tgianko/deemon/README.md

          ./vilanoo/vm-setup-scripts/pamada.sh </full/path/vm.vmdk> mysql

-else (the vm is in the form of a `.vdi` file:
+else (the vm is in the form of a `.vdi` file):

-         ./vilanoo/polesno.sh </full/path/to/vm.vdi> mysql
+         ./vilanoo/vm-setup-scripts/polesno.sh </full/path/to/vm.vdi> mysql

 If this yields any errors please give a bug report consisting of:
 * exact command given